Alcohol Deep Dive: Health Effects, Weight Loss, Social Components, and More!

 Once again, we have a U-shaped curve in terms of the risk of metabolic syndrome/insulin resistance/type 2 diabetes.

-Heavy alcohol consumption, (>48g/day) on the other hand, is an independent risk factor for the development of Type 2 diabetes mellitus.
+Excessive alcohol consumption, on the other hand, is an independent risk factor for the development of type 2 diabetes.
 In addition to its effects on peripheral tissues, such as adipose tissue and liver, where it induces insulin resistance, heavy alcohol consumption was also proposed to negatively impact pancreatic ß-cell function.

 Testosterone